MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 > `<Rule  Direction="in" IPProtocol="TCP"  Profile="all" />`
 > `<Rule Direction="in" IPProtocol="UDP" Profile="all" />`

-Make sure the user’s device has network connectivity (UDP and TCP) to endpoint ID 11, 12, 47 and 127 described in [Microsoft 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges#skype-for-business-online-and-microsoft-teams).
+Make sure the user's device has network connectivity (UDP and TCP) to endpoint ID 11, 12, 47 and 127 described in [Microsoft 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges#skype-for-business-online-and-microsoft-teams).

 |ID  |Category          |ER  |Addresses    |Ports                       |Notes |
 |----|------------------|----|-------------|----------------------------|------|